 Timing: For recounts under the jurisdiction of a county board, requests must be received by 5 p.m. on the first business day after the canvass.
 For recounts under the jurisdiction of the state board, requests must be received by noon the second business day after the canvass.
 NC Gen Stat § 163-182.7(b) & (c).

 Neither the General Statutes nor the Administrative Code describe costs for the recount or establish which party is responsible for covering these costs.
 However, we have been informed by the State Board of Elections in North Carolina that the general practice is for the election board of the county conducting a recount to pay the cost of the recount.
 There is no cost to candidates for recounts ordered by the State Board of Elections under the terms of § 163-182.7A(a), which requires a recount when the “results of the hand-to-eye recount differ from the previous results within those [sample] precincts to the extent that extrapolating the amount of the change to the entire jurisdiction…would result in the reversing of the results.”

 No statutory guidance for recount observers

 No statutory guidance for recount challengers

-Section 163‑182.7, Subsection (d)(3), charges the State Board of Elections with developing rules for recounts regarding “the goals of multipartisan participation” and “opportunity for public observation.”
-Despite this, the rules pertaining to recounts in the North Carolina Administrative Code do not contain any mention of observers, challengers, or requirements that the recount be conducted publicly.
-However, we have been informed by staff from the State Board of Elections that in North Carolina in practice recounts have generally had “free access for all interested parties to observing a recount, ss long as they do not interfere with the recount operation.”
+Section 163-182.7(d)(3) requires the State Board of Elections to develop rules for recounts regarding “the goals of multipartisan participation” and “opportunity for public observation.”
+However, the rules pertaining to recounts in the North Carolina Administrative Code do not currently contain any mention of observers, partisan ballot challengers, or requirements that the recount be conducted publicly.
+However, we have been informed by the State Board of Elections that in practice North Carolina recounts have generally had “free access for all interested parties to observing a recount, as long as they do not interfere with the recount operation.”

 Statutory guidance provided